The process of developing a new work is made of three key steps: discovery, development, and production.

 Once the creative team and cast are in place and the rehearsal process is completed, our new plays and musicals are ready to be premiered for you as our dedicated audience.

-A production off-Broadway in our Laura Pels Theatre is the culmination of the development process allowing the playwright to take the next step in his/her career, and present their work to Roundabout's audiences of 600,000 people annually.
+A production off-Broadway in our Laura Pels Theatre is the culmination of the development process allowing the playwright to take the next step in his/her career, and present their work to Roundabout's audiences of over a million people annually.